The Dream of an Opium Fiend

-The Dream of an Opium Fiend (Le Rêve d'un fumeur d'opium) is a 1908 French short silent film credited to and featuring Georges Méliès.
+The Dream of an Opium Fiend (Le Rêve d'un fumeur d'opium) is a 1908 French silent trick film credited to and featuring Georges Méliès.
 It was sold by Méliès's Star Film Company and is numbered 1081–1085 in its catalogues.

 Plot

 In an opium den, an attendant offers a well-dressed gentleman a pipe of opium.
 The gentleman dreams he is at home, and that his wife and maidservant are pouring him a large glass of beer.
 However, before he can drink it, the beer flies upward through the window to Phoebe, the Moon goddess, seated on her crescent in the sky.
 The dream shifts to imagine the Man in the Moon flying through the sky, to meet the beer glass as it travels through space.

 The dream shifts back to the gentleman's dining room, where he attempts to have a drink with Phoebe and to flirt with her.
 However, first the beer glass, then Phoebe herself, magically jump around the room, evading the gentleman's attempts at control.
 Just as the gentleman thinks he has chased Phoebe into his arms, she turns into a grotesque clown.
 The clown teases the frantic gentleman as the dream comes to an abrupt end.